I share here a table to try to make things clear.

 In this post, I offer a table that clarifies things, listing the various recent CF versions (even those no longer supported) and what Java version they supported, based on what CF update had been applied.

 The info below is current as of the date of the

 release update of this post, Jan 2021 Aug 2022.
 I plan to keep it updated as information changes.

 FWIW, I originally offered this information within a longer 2019 post about new Java updates released then (in Apr 2019), but I’ve pulled this table to stand on its own.
 Find your cf version below, and see what Java version(s) it may support:

 Again, I will update this post as things change over time.

-Finally, if you may have still other questions related to CF and Java versions (such as about Java 9 and 10, or 12 and above, or Adobe licensing of Oracle Java, or on how Adobe does NOT support JVMs other than those from Oracle, etc.), see the previous post where I first shared this table and more.
-While it was about a specific Java update in 2019, I addressed a lot more of those details and questions.
-Again, I will also create a new post (on my own site) pulling in and updating many of those details, so that it stands on its own.
-When I do that, I will replace the link in this paragraph with a reference to that.
+Finally, if you may have still other questions related to CF and Java versions (such as about Adobe’s licensing of Oracle Java for us, or how Adobe does NOT support JVMs other than those from Oracle, and more), see the previous post where I first shared that info, and the table, and more.
+While it was about the specific Java update in 2019, what I shared applies generally to all Java versions.

 I welcome comments and feedback.